charlyeneh/ratepunk-hotels-bot/README.md

 $ node index.js
 ```

-# [NOTE]: Pick the hotel name as input to the app and reduce or increase time delay depending on network strength availability.
+# [NOTE]: Pick the hotel name as input to the app and reduce or increase time delay depending on network strength availability to achieve maximum speed.

 ```